 What is a hands-free breast pump?

-A hands-free breast pump is worn in your bra, keeping your hands free.
-This can be pleasant if you want to combine pumping with other activities.
+A hands-free breast pump is worn in your bra, allowing you to keep your hands free.
+This can be convenient if you want to combine pumping with other activities.

-A well-fitting breast shield prevents pain and can make pumping more efficient.
+A well-fitting flange prevents pain and can make pumping more efficient.
 Too large or too small can cause discomfort.
-How to determine your nipple size for pumping?
+How do you determine your nipple size for pumping?
 Read all about it in our blog.

-Too high suction power, wrong size, or insufficient relaxation are common causes of discomfort.
+Too high suction, wrong size, or insufficient relaxation are common causes of discomfort.
 Pumping should never hurt.
 Always consult an expert if you experience discomfort; they can provide good advice for feeding or pumping.

 Pumping at work

 Pumping at work requires some planning.
-A quiet place, clear agreements, and a pump that suits your day make this much easier.
+A quiet place, clear agreements, and a pump that suits your day make this a lot easier.

 Combining breastfeeding and pumping